RobertoVetere/banking-system-V2/README.md

 # Spring boot REST API
-Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank
+Final bootcamp project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank.

+Technologies and Dependencies

+- MySQL Driver
+- Spring Data JPA
+- Spring Web
+- Spring Boot DevTools
+- Spring Security
+- Project lombok

 ## Running locally
 ```
 localhost:8080/
 ```
-Remember to change the password in application.properties
+Remember to change the password in application.properties Some sample screenshots are available to help you test the api in Postman.

 ![Create Account](screenshots/properties.PNG)

 The database is included in the "dataBase" folder of the project under the name "banksystem".

 For convenience it includes some examples of accounts and users ready for testing.

+Routes are secured, passwords are encrypted when creating Accounts and Users.
+Remember them to be able to authorise requests in Postman.

 ## Testing
 Import the "postman end points collection" file into the application.

 ### How to test
 1. Create Bank
-   > Use create account API to create an account by providing a `bankName` and `ownerName`
+   > Use create account API to create an account by providing a `name` and `userName`
    >
    ![Create Account](screenshots/CreateBank.PNG)

-> Make sure to write down the `sortCode` and the `accountNumber` to proceed with other APIs

 2. Create admin account
    ![Create Account](screenshots/CreateNewAdmin.PNG)